 - Click on Finish to complete the installation.

 - Open the Application Mover app from the Start Menu.
 Now select the Current path and New path for any program, which you want to move.

 Move the Apps from Settings

-Sometimes you install any game or social media app from Windows Store.
-All those apps installed on C drive.
+Sometimes you install any game or social media app from the Windows Store.
+All those apps are installed on the C drive.
 You can move these apps to another drive in order to free up space.

 Open Settings, and go to the “System”.

 Now click on the “Apps and features”.
 Then a list of all installed apps will be shown to you.
 You can only move those apps which you install by yourself from the store.
-Not those which were pre-installed when you install Windows 10.
+Not those that were pre-installed when you installed Windows 10.